--> Skip to main content

 Sleep in Ayurveda – How To Sleep Properly?

 How to sleep properly as per Ayurveda?
 Peaceful Time Hours Before Sleep Spend time away from work and stressful interactions in the hours before sleep.
 Use the time for bonding, good relationships, enjoyment, and appreciation.
 Bring inner light into your environment after sunset.
 The Ayurvedic prescriptions for a healthy night routine involve a fruitful end of the day and preparations for the night ahead, including meals, relationships, preparation for the next day, and sleep.
 Amount of Sleep Each person needs a different amount of sleep.
 That amount differs slightly based on how the day’s events stressed the body.
 Emotional traumas, violence, and anger require more time in sleep.
 People with heavier bodies, or with toxins in their bodies, need more time in sleep.
 Vastu and Sleep Never sleep with the crown of the head facing north.
 The alignment of the chakras has its own flow and should not be in alignment with the magnetic field of the earth.
-When you sleep with th
+When you sleep with the h

 Koodalike or Koodukattu – Holi in Southern Districts of Karnataka